 Precautionary Statements: P210-P280a-P301+P310a-P303+P361+P353-P405-P501a

 Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
 Wear protective gloves and eye/face protection.
-IF SWALLOWED: IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.